slurmulon/gooey-spec/IDEAS.md

 }
 ```

+We might also want to allow the user to provide the `entity` `rel` in which this action is relevant to

 # Architecture

 ## Outlines

- - Defines the relationships and flow strategies between entities in your domain (would probably replace everything described in current README - lol)
+ - Defines the relationships and dataflow strategies between entities in your domain (would probably replace everything described in current README - lol)
+ - Any `String` value may also be provided as a `Function`, enabling a high degree of flexibility

 ### Example